RandyWeyer/cs-career-builder/README.md

 ## Description

-_A website that displays my portfolio and projects that I've worked on._
+_A website that helps students decide what type of language they would prefer or be good at._

 ## Setup/Installation Requirements